mikecorliss/pitchcaller/README.md

 ## Docker Deployment

-This project includes a `Dockerfile.txt` for building a containerized version of the app.
+This project includes a `Dockerfile` for building a containerized version of the app.

 ### Build the Image